SAP-samples/cloud-cap-samples/README.md

 cds compile srv/ --to xsuaa > xs-security.json
 ```

+There is a known encoding issue when using Windows Powershell, please have a look at the [CAP documentation](https://cap.cloud.sap/docs/advanced/troubleshooting#pws-encoding).

 #### Deploy to Cloud Foundry
 Please see the description of branch week3-unit4